Floer cohomology in the mirror of the projective plane and a binodal cubic curve: The fiber of and its tropicalization

 \begin{remark} This proposition is another case of the phenomenon, described in Abouzaid's paper \cite{abouzaid06}, that for toric varieties, the bounded chamber of the fiber of the superpotential is isomorphic to the moment polytope.
-In fact, this is part of the general SYZ picture in this context.
-In the general case of a manifold $X$ with effective anticanonical divisor $D$, the boundary of the base of the torus fibration on $X\setminus D$ corresponds to a torus fiber collapsing onto $D$, a particular class of holomorphic disks having vanishing area, and the corresponding term of the superpotential having unit norm.
+In the general case of a manifold $X$ with effective anticanonical divisor $D$, the boundary of the symplectic affine base of the torus fibration on $X\setminus D$ corresponds to a torus fiber collapsing onto $D$, a particular class of holomorphic disks having vanishing area, and the corresponding term of the superpotential having unit norm.
 On the other hand, the tropicalization of the fiber of the superpotential has some parts corresponding to one of the terms having unit norm, and it is expected that these bound a chamber which is isomorphic to the base of the original torus fibration. \end{remark}